commonsguy/cwac-document/README.markdown

 - `copyFrom(InputStream)`, `copyFrom(File)`, `copyFrom(DocumentFileCompat)`,
 and `copyFromAsset(Context, String)` to populate this object's content from some other source
+- `getExtension()` will try to return a usable file extension, either from the filesystem path or based on the MIME type

 [JavaDocs are available](http://javadocs.commonsware.com/cwac/document/index.html)
 for your JavaDocing pleasure.